emfresh2o/emfresh2o/README.md

 ### Hey 👋, I'm Ella Mae Freshwater - aka Mitch!

-### I'm a Freelance Graphic Artist and Web Designer from Pittsburgh, a hobbyist photographer, and a mom of 2 furbabies.
+### I'm a Full-Stack Engineer with FrontEnd Skills.

 ### I started web development just a little over 4 years ago using popular web builders like WordPress and Dreamweaver but I had been reading simple codes like HTML and CSS for over 20 years.
 I enrolled at Lamba School because I wanted to learn how to read and write useful,functional codes using other programming languages.

-- 🌱 I’m a Full-Stack Engineer focusing on FrontEnd Development
+- 🌱 I'm a Freelance Graphic Artist and a Web Designer from Pittsburgh.
-- ⚡ Fun fact: Passionate about arts and crafts, graphic design, technology, and my latest is learning to write code.
+- ⚡ Fun fact: Passionate about arts and crafts who loves to code and learn anything, a hobbyist photographer, and a mom of 2 furbabies
-- 🥅 2021 Goals: Create projects on my free time
 <br />
 <br />